stmarcin/Temporal-paper/README.md

     6) `Edu_Lo`: Secondary schools with attached number of classes (68 points)
     7) `OBWOD`: census track centroids with number of inhabitants (1745 points)

-For the details please consult the file `Data_description.pdf`.
+For the details please consult the file `Data_description.pdf` which can be found [here](https://doi.org/10.18150/repod.7727991).

 ## Sampling procedures